Keeping the Kitty Busy

 Make a Play Zone for Your Cat

 Your cat needs to have several options in order to keep boredom from setting in.
 Because of this, it is wise to create a play zone that is specifically his.
-This can consist of anything from a corner cat tree and scratching post to something extravagant, like creating a cat superhighway that allows your cat to get around your house using a series of floating shelves.
+This can consist of anything from a corner cat tree and scratching post to something extravagant, like creating a cat superhighway that allows your cat to get around your house using a series of floating shelves, or setting up an area where a special cat toy like this one will have free run of the room.

 Providing your cat with a window seat is also a great option, or you can opt for an outside enclosure that allows your cat access to a fully enclosed play area outside the home.